philk/philk.github.com/data/resume.md

 2001 - July 2006
 Jensen Beach, FL

-[Stevens and Stevens](http://stevensandstevens.com/) is a small computer consulting company operating out of the Jensen Beach, FL area.
+[Stevens and Stevens](http://stevensandstevens.com/) is a computer consulting company operating out of the Jensen Beach, FL area.
 I started at this job while still in college and learned a huge amount rapidly.
+Eventually progressing to be the Senior Technician at the company.

 * Setup new workstations by installing and configuring all required software.
-Often this included software I'd never seen before and had to learn the quirks of very quickly.
 * Diagnosed end-user problems quickly and effectively.
-Pointed out when it was user error in the most polite manner possible or came up with workarounds for poorly written vertical market software packages (of which Point of Sale systems are the worst).
 * Took stock of a each client's network and made recommendations to improve their productivity and reliability.
 * Planned and implemented Active Directory setups for small-businesses becoming medium businesses.
 * Planned server migrations to take place in the most effective manner possible to limit downtime.